castle/castle-ruby/README.md

 ## Two-factor authentication

 Two-factor authentication is available to your users out-of-the-box.
-By browsing to their Security Page, they're able to configure Google Authenticator and SMS settings, set up a backup phone number, and download their recovery codes.
+By browsing to their security settings page, they're able to configure Google Authenticator and SMS settings, set up a backup phone number, and download their recovery codes.

 The session token returned from `authenticate` indicates if two-factor authentication is required from the user once your application asks for it.
 You can do this immediately after you've called `authenticate`, or you can wait until later.
 You have complete control over what actions you when you want to require two-factor authentication, e.g. when logging in, changing account information, making a purchase etc.